KidPudel/android-starter-kit/Android/bluetooth.md

    <img width=540px alt="socket is id address + port" src="https://developer.android.com/static/images/guide/topics/connectivity/bluetooth/enable-bluetooth.png"/>

+# Find Bluetooth devices
+Using the BluetoothAdapter, you can find remote Bluetooth devices either through device discovery or by querying the list of paired devices.
+> Device discovery is a scanning procedure that searches the local area for Bluetooth-enabled devices and requests some information about each one.
+A nearby Bluetooth device responds to a discovery request only if it is currently accepting information requests by being discoverable.
+If a device is discoverable, it responds to the discovery request by sharing some information, such as the device's name, its class, and its unique MAC address.
+Using this information, the device that is performing the discovery process can then choose to initiate a connection to the discovered device.

+Because discoverable devices might reveal information about the user's location, the device discovery process requires location access. (flag: `never for location` thus location permission is not required)

+## Difference between being paired and being connected:

+- To be _**paired**_ means that two devices are aware of each other's existence, have a shared link-key that can be used for authentication, and are capable of establishing an encrypted connection with each other.
+To be _**connected**_ means that the devices currently share an RFCOMM channel and are able to transmit data with each other.
+The current Bluetooth APIs require devices to be paired before an RFCOMM connection can be established.
+Pairing is automatically performed when you initiate an encrypted connection with the Bluetooth APIs.

 # Create a connection between two devices
 To create a connection between two devices, you must implement both the server-side and client-side mechanisms because:
 - one device must open a server socket (to listen)